Kristina01111000/Drws_site/README.md

 - See if i can get lines on about dr w page to go ¾ of the way across
 - he is going to write a different description - he sent it, look at it to see if it is good

-- What  sample chapter should we add to the book listing?
-Probably chapter 1?
-Should I take the same excerpt from 4e lifestyle? https://4elementlifestyle.com/dr-ws-book/ introduction, part of chapter one, also include the table of contents, make sure some of the pictures are in the sample, up to page 15 new description for the book listing?
-The current one is the one from 4e lifestyle, take it from the back cover of the book

 - see if contact page is easily accessible on the site
 - Send emails at 10 am on monday for newsletter
 - Make logo of the youtube channel green part bigger add white background